Current wants to digitize your kid’s allowance with an app and a debit card

 That’s where Current comes in.

-Current is the latest company out of Expa Labs, and was built by Stuart Sopp.
+Current is the latest company out of Expa, and was built by Stuart Sopp.
 Sopp told TechCrunch that he built Current out of a personal need — he has a seven-year-old daughter who often wants to make purchases online but (obviously) can’t have her own credit card.

 Until now.